 You use I am Wise instead of help to grant +1D, but it is not technically "help."
 Often there is some confusion in situations where you cannot "help," but you can still apply I am Wise to provide +1D.
 Usually, we distinguish a wise from help by using the words "aiding" or "assisting" to clarify.

-Another important note is that wises cannot be used to generate disposition in a conflict.
-So that skirmish-wise mage that lacks the Fighter skill cannot generate disposition with the warrior and the dwarf who naturally have the fighter skill.
-The mage will still be able to provide aid to fighter tests during the skirmish, but cannot participate in the conflict disposition.
+Another important note is that wises cannot be used for the I am Wise effect to aid or pass dice to the conflict captain when generating disposition in a conflict.
+Disposition has a special rule that requires only the skill or ability for a disposition test.
+So that skirmish-wise mage that lacks the Fighter skill cannot aid in the disposition with the warrior and the dwarf who naturally have the Fighter skill.
+Note: the skirmish-wise mage will still be able to provide aid to fighter tests and actions during the conflict.

 Subject of the Wise